Poland in June: tips for making the most of your summer in Poland

 This is a great time to visit Warsaw for a weekend or longer.
 And for people living in Warsaw, summer is the perfect opportunity to catch up with culture – a concert, a museum, an exhibition, or a walk in many Warsaw parks.

-Our new post Summer in Warsaw includes:
+Our post Summer in Warsaw includes:

 • Outdoor swimming pools & water parks in the Warsaw area.